 Clumps of grass clippings shouldn't be left on top of turf.
 It's best practice to disperse the clumps on the lawn with a fan rake or blower.
 Excessive clumping may require raking the clumps together, placing them in a lawn waste bag, and removing them.
 If left on the lawn for too long, clumps can suffocate the grass beneath, turning it yellow.
 The following tips will help you reduce grass clumps in your yard.

 Mow When It's Dry

 As a rule, don't mow the lawn when the grass is wet and never remove more than one-third of the leaf blade when mowing.
 Mow the yard only when the grass is dry.
 Wet grass is much more likely to form clumps than dry grass.
 Avoid mowing after rainstorms or early in the morning when dew remains on the ground.
 If you absolutely have to mow when the grass is wet and/or has become very long, clumping is likely to happen.
 If you find yourself with a very overgrown lawn, you may want to start the process with a weed wacker.
 Once you've cut down the extra long grass and collected the initial clippings, you can proceed with your mower as usual.

 Don't Wait Too Long

 Don't let the grass get too long between mowings.
-The grass gets too long and mowing throws out clumps everywhere or creates a bagging nightmare.
+When the grass gets too long, mowing throws out clumps everywhere or creates a bagging nightmare.
 You can dump these clumps in the compost pile or let them dry for a few days and use as mulch in garden beds.
-Mow often enough so you’re never removing more than one-third of the blade length at a time. (i.e. It's time to cut when the height gets to 4 inches, not 5 or 6.)
-This may mean mowing twice a week or every four or five days when grass is growing fastest in mid-spring.
+Mow often enough so you’re never removing more than one-third of the blade length at a time. (i.e., It's time to cut when the height gets to four inches, not five or six.)
+This may mean mowing twice a week or every four or five days when the grass is growing fastest in mid-spring.